wussh/kubernetes-finalproject/README.md

-# Kubernetes Final Project
+# Microservices-based E-commerce Application Deployment with Kubernetes

-This project contains Kubernetes configurations and Docker Compose setup for deploying a microservices-based e-commerce application.
+This repository contains configurations and setup for deploying a microservices-based e-commerce application using Kubernetes.
+The project includes Kubernetes YAML files for resource definitions such as deployments, services, namespaces, and Istio configurations, along with a Docker Compose setup for local development.

+## Features

+- **Modular Microservices Architecture**: The application follows a microservices architecture, with separate services for order management, shipping, and communication via RabbitMQ.
+- **Scalability and Fault Tolerance**: Utilizes Kubernetes for orchestrating and managing containerized application components, ensuring scalability and fault tolerance.
+- **Traffic Management with Istio**: Integrates Istio for advanced traffic management, including gateway and virtual service configurations for routing incoming requests.
+- **Local Development Environment**: Provides a Docker Compose setup for local development and testing, allowing developers to work in an environment similar to production.

 ## Project Structure